gregWDumont/portfolio-backend/README.md

    Opt for Heroku for its quick and straightforward setup, allowing rapid deployment without diving into intricate details.

 2. **Flask Web Application:**
-   Develop a Flask-based web application to serve as the foundation for your portfolio backend.
+   Develop a Flask-based web application to serve as the foundation for my portfolio backend.

 ## Features Under Development 🚧

 1. **Gunicorn Integration:**
-   Integrate Gunicorn as a production-ready WSGI HTTP server to serve your Python web application efficiently.
+   Integrate Gunicorn as a production-ready WSGI HTTP server to serve my Python web application efficiently.
 Ensure optimal performance and reliability.

 2. **Database Setup:**
    Integrate a database (e.g., PostgreSQL, MySQL, MongoDB) to efficiently handle data storage and retrieval.